wfgilman/plaid-elixir/README.md

 ```

 HTTP client options may also be passed to the configuration at runtime.
 This can be
-useful if you'd like to extend the `recv_timeout` parameter for certain calls to Plaid.
+useful if you'd like to extend the receive timeout for certain calls to Plaid.
+HTTP client options will need to conform to the selected HTTP adapter.

 ```elixir
 Plaid.Transactions.get(